Castelvill/SandstormBox/docs/instructions.md

 **Parameters:**

 - aggregation_type (instruction): “all” - return every entity that fullfils all conditions, “first” - return only the first entity that fullfils all conditions, “last” - return only the last entity that fullfils all conditions, “random” - return one random entity that fullfils all conditions;
-- entities (variable) - a variable of one of these types: Camera, Layer, Object, Text, EditText, SText, SEditText, "Image", "Movement", "Collision", "Particles", "Event", "Var", "Vec", "Scrollbar", “Pointer”, “Val”.
+- entities (variable) - a variable of one of these types: Camera, Layer, Object, Text, EditText, SText, SEditText, "Image", "Movement", "Collision", "Particles", "Event", "Param", "Vec", "Scrollbar", “Pointer”, “Val”.
 Type of the entity affects other parameters;
 - [camera_id] (string) - if the provided variable is of a Camera type, only the camera with this id can be aggregated;
 - [layer_id] (string) - if the provided variable is of a Layer type, only the layer with this id can be aggregated;
 - [object_id] (string) - if the provided variable is of a Layer or object type, only the object with this id can be aggregated;